sachintha88/SubscriptionTree/README.md

 3. Conduct a proper dependency analysis to reduce the bundle size.
 4. Use strict Typescript validation.
 5. Do a performance tuneup using browser profiler ect.
-6. Localize Strings (This feature is 80% done)